 - Roll the meringue from the short side nearest to you.
 Use the greaseproof paper and tea towel to help with this.
 Don’t worry if it cracks a little.

 - Keeping the meringue on the greaseproof paper wrap fairly tightly.
 Place in the fridge until you are ready to serve.

 Prepare the macerated strawberries

-- Meanwhile, place 225g (8oz) sliced strawberries in a bowl with 2 tsp sugar, stir to combine.
-Add ½ tsp balsamic vinegar and mix again.
+- Meanwhile, place 225g (8oz) sliced strawberries in a bowl with 2 teaspoon sugar, stir to combine.
+Add ½ teaspoon balsamic vinegar and mix again.
 Set aside for 30 minutes to allow the strawberries to create a little juice.
 Avoid leaving them for longer than 90 minutes as the berries will soften too much.

 - To serve, transfer the meringue to a serving plate, Dust with a little icing sugar and serve with the macerated strawberries.

 - The meringue will become very thick and glossy.
 The meringue should be thick enough for you to invert the bowl without it tipping out!